🎄 CHRISTMAS SALE

 4. Click Upload and select your .wld file (and .twld if applicable).

-Step 3: Update Server Startup Settings
+Step 3: Update Server Game Settings

 Uploading the file is not enough; you must instruct the server to boot the specific file you just added.